-- 1. Record lookup-Queries the user record to get the mobile phone number. - 2.
-SMS plug-in-An Apex class that generates the OTP and uses a third-party SMS delivery service to send it to the user's mobile device. - 3.
+- 1. Get Records-Queries the user record to get the mobile phone number. - 2.
+Apex Action (Legacy)-Generates the OTP and uses a third-party SMS delivery service to send it to the user's mobile device. - 3.
 Screen-Prompts the user to provide the received OTP. - 4.
-Decision-Compares the OTP generated by the flow with the one that the user provides.
+Decision-Compares the OTP generated by the Apex action with the one that the user provides.
 If equal, the flow is completed, and the user is redirected to the application.
 Otherwise, the flow generates another code and asks the user to reverify.